EmergentSoftware/SQL-Server-Development-Assessment/docs/findings/SQLCodeDevelopment.md

 The SQL Server Missing Indexes recommendations feature has limitations and even recommends you create indexes that already exist.
 It is not meant for you fine tune and only provides sometimes adequate recommendations.

-You should assess the missing index recommendation but create a fine tuned custom index that includes all that is excluded items.
+You should assess the missing index recommendation but create a fine-tuned custom index that includes all that is excluded items.

 See the [Books Online: Limitations of the Missing Indexes Feature](http://msdn.microsoft.com/en-us/library/ms345485(v=sql.105).aspx)